-Problem

-Java built-in monitor objects provide apps no control over the order in which threads acquire a resource

-Problem

-- Java built-in monitor objects provide apps no control over the order in which threads acquire a resource, e.g. - Selection of a thread after notify() or notifyAll()
+Problem Java built-in monitor objects provide apps no control over the order in which threads acquire a resource a.k.a., "Haphazard Notification" • Problem - Java built-in monitor objects provide apps no control over the order in which threads acquire a resource, e.g. - Selection of thread(s) after notify() or notifyAll()

-Problem

-Java built-in monitor objects provide apps no control over the order in which threads acquire a resource, e.g.

-Selection of a thread after notify() or notifyAll()

-Scheduling of threads after notify() or notifyAll()
+• Problem - Java built-in monitor objects provide apps no control over the order in which threads acquire a resource, e.g. - Selection of thread(s) after notify() or notifyAll() - Scheduling of thread(s) after notify() or notifyAll()